 Just as it can happen with a bracket, your appliance’s archwire can loosen and dislodge.
 This case usually happens when an elastic band fails.
 Fortunately, this is not a life-threatening situation, but you should call your orthodontist to set an appointment and fix the issue.

 If the rubber band is only partially off, you could try using some sterile tweezers to relocate it and secure the archwire.
-Keep in mind that if one elastic fails, others may follow.
+Keep in mind that if one elasticity fails, others may follow.

 Check your braces and notify your Richmond orthodontist to avoid more problems.